How To Apply for Child Disability Benefits in Arizona

 Receiving a denial for your child’s disability claim can feel like a major setback, especially when you’re relying on those benefits to help support their needs.
 However, armed with a plan, you can continue to fight on your child’s behalf.

-Here are the steps to take if you find yourself in this situation:
+Here are the steps to take if you receive a denial:

 Reach Out to Our Experienced Disability Lawyers

 We understand the emotional and financial toll this process can take on families.
-That’s why at Pekas Smith: Arizona Disability Attorneys, we will stand by your side every step of the way.
+That’s why Pekas Smith: Arizona Disability Attorneys is your trusted legal advocate for Social Security Disability benefits.

-Whether you’re unsure how to apply for disability for a child, need guidance on gathering the right evidence, or are facing a denial of your claim, we’re here to help.
+Whether you’re unsure how to apply for disability for a child, need guidance on gathering the right evidence, or are facing a denial of a child disability claim, we’re here to help.
 With millions of dollars in disability benefits paid to our clients, we have the experience to fight for the support your child deserves.

 We offer free consultations so you can get the answers you need without any added pressure.
-If you’ve been wondering how to apply for SSI for a child and you’ve hit a roadblock, let us support you.
-That way, you can focus on what matters most—caring for your child.
+If you’re trying to apply for SSI for a child and you’ve hit a roadblock, let us support you so you can focus on what matters most—caring for your child.

 WE SERVE